ringcentral/ringcentral-api-docs/docs/authentication/password-flow.md

 # Password Flow

-Password Flow (Resource Owner Password Credentials) is the simplest OAuth 2.0 authorization flow.
+Password Flow (Resource Owner Password Credentials) is the simplest OAuth 2.0 authorization flow to implement.
 It is suitable mostly for server apps which will be used by a single user.
 Typically the user enters credentials in the form which is provided by the application itself or specifies them in app configuration file (instead of being redirected to the RingCentral website to enter credentials through Web Browser).

+!!! warning "Password Flow is rarely recommended"
-**Please note that this flow is considered to be less secure and requires an additional level of trust between you and the application.**
+    The Password Flow is considered by many to be less secure because it requires an app to store a username and password in plain text by the server or client utilizing it.
+Utilizing the password flow requires an additional level of trust between you and the application.

 This authorization flow uses Resource Owner Password Credentials OAuth grant type.
 Two steps are required for this flow:

 1. The application by itself obtains user credentials from the user.

 2. The application supplies user credentials and application credentials in a request to a token endpoint.
-Once the credentials are successfully verified, the application receives the access token and the refresh token in HTTP response.
+Once the credentials are successfully verified, the application receives the access token and the refresh token in an HTTP response.

 Resource Owner Password Credentials flow used by RingCentral results in obtaining an access token from API server.
 The general ROPC flow looks like this: